pingcap/docs/tidb-resource-control.md

 ## How to use resource control

-This section describes how to use the resource control feature to manage resource groups and control the resource usage of each resource group.
+This section describes how to use the resource control feature to manage resource groups and control the resource allocation of each resource group.

 ### Methods for estimating capacity